TheresaLui/SelfHelpContent_v2/articles/microsoft.multifactorauthentication/multifactorauthentication-otheronprem.md

 If you're having trouble syncing users from Active Directory to MFA Server, use these steps:

-1. Check MultiFactorAuthSvc.log and MultiFactorAuthAdSyncScv.log.
+1. Check MultiFactorAuthSvc.log and MultiFactorAuthAdSyncScv.log for errors.
 2. Check the Directory Integration settings on the MFA Server that is running the AD sync service.
 If **Use specific LDAP directory** is selected, make sure that the bind username/DN and bind password are correct.
 Verify them with the **Test** button.
 3. Make sure that **Use attribute scope queries** is unchecked.
 This option is not needed, and checking it can cause issues.
 4. Go to the **Synchronization** tab and make sure that **Always perform a full synchronization** is selected.
 Delta sync is not recommended.